ben-j-barlow/html-report/README.md

 ### What is it?

-A simple package that empowers data enthusiasts to produce interactive HTML reports - containing tables produced with [*pandas*](https://github.com/pandas-dev/pandas) and plots produced with [*plotly*](https://github.com/plotly/plotly.py) - fast.
+A simple package that empowers data enthusiasts to quickly produce interactive HTML reports, containing tables produced with [*pandas*](https://github.com/pandas-dev/pandas) and plots produced with [*plotly*](https://github.com/plotly/plotly.py).
 The package takes care of the grunt work, thereby allowing you to focus your time on what matters: exploring your data.

 ### Main features